dilaynurlu/evaluatingLLM/README.md

 ## Notes

+-   under eval/finak_approaches, one can find all tried out scenarios.
+Exact used prompts and generated tests are stored under the scenario folder.
 -   `venv/`, `.coverage*`, `htmlcov/`, and result artifacts should be ignored via `.gitignore`
 -   The Requests repo should **not** be committed inside this repository
 -   The scripts assume macOS shell paths in examples; adjust activate/unlink commands for other shells/OSes.
 -   Keep functions_to_test.json nodeids accurate (path portion must point to existing test files). build_requests_functions_pytest_args() resolves/validates nodeid file paths and will raise if the file does not exist.